astral-fate/AraHealthQA-2025/README.md

 https://www.codabench.org/competitions/8730/

-# AraHealthQA 2025 Shared task - Track 1 (sub-task 3)
+#  MentalQA 2025: AraHealthQA 2025 Shared task - Track 1 (sub-task 3)

 Track 1: MentalQA 2025
 This track includes three sub-tasks hosted separately on Codabench.
 Please register individually for each sub-task you wish to participate in: